 HOW TO REGISTER FOR COURSES

 It is important to use the tools provided by your academic advisor to plan ahead for each registration period to ensure that you stay on track for graduation.
-The Registration Resources Guide provides in-depth information regarding the registration process at Metropolitan State University.
+The Registration website provides in-depth information regarding the registration process and timetables at Metropolitan State University.

 Proper registration planning begins by:

 - Determining when your registration window opens

 - Working with your academic advisor to take care of any potential registration holds

 - Connecting with your academic advisor if you have any questions or concerns about selecting the proper courses for your academic journey

 During in-person, on-campus New Student Orientation, you will have the opportunity to work with your academic advisor to register for courses.
 After your first semester at Metropolitan State University, it is your responsibility to register for classes as soon as you are eligible to ensure the best selection of courses to fit your schedule and needs.

 For more information about how to register, connect with your academic advisor and visit the registration website.

 Questions to consider